New to SnowPals? Join us to expand your circle of ski and ride buddies.

 For last minute lift ticket deals, browse discounts at:

 * What’s it like to ski/ride Japan’s famous dry champagne powder?

 *All opening dates posted above are based on snowfall and could change.
 Check with the resort before you go for the most updated information.

 Driving to Tahoe often and interested in ride sharing?
-Join Snow Pals to car pool/ride share to and from Tahoe; share expenses and meet new friends.
+Join Snow Pals to car pool/ride share to and from Tahoe; share expenses and expand your circle of ski/ride buddies.

 Map of Lake Tahoe Area Ski Resorts